Polyaspartic vs. Epoxy Floor Coating: Why We Stopped Using Epoxy

 The polyaspartic vs epoxy floor coating debate is over.
 Epoxy is an outdated technology that is guaranteed to fail you.
 It’s a short-term fix that will become a long-term headache.

-You deserve a floor that is beautiful, durable, and installed without hassle.
+You deserve a floor that is beautiful, durable, and hassle-free to install.
 You deserve a floor that won't chip when you drop a tool, won't peel under your tires, and won't turn yellow in the sun.

 You deserve a Floortek polyaspartic floor.